 Scopes of Appointment are documents that define the range of products an agent can discuss with a client during an appointment.
-Thanks to a change in the 2018 Medicare Marketing Guidelines (MMG), “same-day scopes” are now on the table, countering a previous requirement to wait 48 hours between SOA and appointment.
+Ever since a change to the 2018 Medicare Marketing Guidelines, “same-day scopes” are now on the table, countering a previous requirement to wait 48 hours between SOA and appointment.

 There’s more to know about SOAs than just the recent changes.
 Here are the answers to a few frequently asked questions.